pixelsdb/pixels/cpp/README.md

 ### 4. I fail to run the pixels and parquet benchmark

 This code is tested in diascld31 server.
-I hardcode the pixels data path and parquet data path in `parquet_tpch_template.benchmark.in`, `parquet_tpch_template_no_verification.benchmark.in`, `pixels_tpch_template.benchmark.in` and `pixels_tpch_template_no_verification.benchmark.in`.
-If you want to run this benchmark in another machine, make sure to modify the pixels and parquet path to the correct location. `TODO`: In the future I will rewrite this to a more user-friendly benchmark.
+I hardcode the pixels data directory and parquet data directory in `parquet_tpch_template.benchmark.in`, `parquet_tpch_template_no_verification.benchmark.in`, `pixels_tpch_template.benchmark.in` and `pixels_tpch_template_no_verification.benchmark.in`.
+If you want to run this benchmark in another machine, make sure to modify the pixels and parquet directory to the correct location. `TODO`: In the future I will rewrite this to a more user-friendly benchmark.

 Also, since I have no sudo permission on diascld31 server, I have to clean the page cache by running the command: